thomas-lamiaux/rocq-prover.org/data/tutorials/guides/1_00_opam_using.md

 ## Installing Rocq packages

-Rocq packages live in a repository separate from the standard OCaml opam repository.
+If you didn't do it already, ensure that the current switch has access to the Rocq packages repository.
 The following command adds that repository to the current opam [switch](managing-versions#switches) (you can skip this step if you used the [Platform scripts](#platform)):